 Our Impact

-Through partnership and placemaking, WNCLB is actively turning vacancy into opportunity:
+Through partnerships, WNCLB is actively turning vacancy into opportunity:

 • Hundreds of parcels revitalized